najamelan/ws_stream_tungstenite/README.md

 _ws_stream_tungstenite_ works on top of _async-tungstenite_, so you will have to use the API from _async-tungstenite_ to setup your connection and pass the [`WebSocketStream`](async_tungstenite::WebSocketStream) to [`WsStream`].

+**Limitations:**

+- No API is provided to send out Ping messages.
+Solving this would imply making a `WsMeta` type like _ws_stream_wasm_.
+- Received text messages are considered an error.
+Another option we could consider is to return these to client code out of band rather than including them in the data for `AsyncRead`/`AsyncWrite`.
+  This is also inconsistent with _ws_stream_wasm_ which calls `to_bytes` on them and includes the bytes in the bytestream.

 ## Table of Contents

 - [Install](#install)